 • Measurement of ground deformation by geodetic GPS, field work and visiting GPS station of the area.

-• Seismic Hazards and Impact on Engineering Geology, the case of Rio - Antirrion Bridge
+• Seismic Hazard and Seismic Risk and Impact on Engineering Geology, the case of the Rio - Antirrion Bridge

 Information about the CRL, as well as the complete program and material for the past summer schools can be found at the link http://crlab.eu.

-Interested parties can sign up using the following link:
+Interested parties can sign up using the following links: